How to use Flask-SocketIO to create real-time applications (WebSockets) with Python

 emit('leave', username+" abandono la habitacion", to=room['room'])

-As you can see, to make it a bit more interesting, we use Flask Login to have different data for each user that makes a connection.
+As you can see, to make it a little more interesting, we use Flask Login to have different data for each user who makes a connection.

-You can take the room parameter from anywhere, a reference that comes from the view, database, etc; In this example we have it set by default from the client's chat function.
+The room parameter can be taken from anywhere, a reference that comes from the view, database, etc; in this example we have it set by default from the client's chat function.

-With this, we can send messages that only the users who are assigned after prior access to the room called "room" will hear; for that we have a couple of buttons:
+With this, we can send messages that only users who are assigned to the room called "room" after prior access will hear; for that we have a couple of buttons:

 <button onclick="join()">Unir</button>